microverseinc/ror-social-scaffold/README.md

 * Database creation - After cloning the project, navigate to the project directory (```cd Social-Network```), then execute the following commands``` rails db:create ```, then ``` rails db:migrate ```to create and migrate database on the local machine.

 * How to run the test - Test should be run from CLI, by first starting the Rails Console``` rails console ``` from the project directory.

+##  What we implemented:

+* In this milestone, we have added some interactive and user-friendly friendship features which inlude Friends, Sent Requests and Friend Requests buttons, Friendship stats, Send request, Accept request, and Cancel requests buttons.

+* We have written couple of model tests and a comprehensive integration tests using RSpec/Capybara test suites to simulate the data models and browser behavior.

 ## Authors